Guidelines for the Flamingo

 - Your team can bowl in any order for each bowl played.
 Lots of negotiation goes on.

-- There are only three ends played per game, and
+- There are only four ends played per game, and

 - Each game is timed for 30 mins. maximum.
 When time is called, the game freezes and the score is taken as it stands at that moment (after giving the bowl in motion time to come to rest).